-- Everything is interconnected - We are all part of one highly complex, self-regulating natural system - Every human being is a powerful soul - Each of us has the ability to think about and decide/choose our actions - All our thoughts, words and deeds have an impact on the world, for better or for worse - We create and are responsible for the state of our own inner and outer world - The current state of the world is a reflection of the state of our collective consciousness and, in particular, what we value (e.g. competition, consumerism, economic growth) - The world will only be restored to its former glory when we return to our original state of pure, positive consciousness, free from greed, lust, ego, anger and attachment.
+- Everything is interconnected - We are all part of one highly complex, self-regulating natural system - Every human being is a powerful soul - We are innately good and have unlimited potential - Each of us has the ability to think about and decide/choose our actions - All our thoughts, words and deeds have an impact on the world, for better or for worse - We create and are responsible for the state of our own inner and outer world - The current state of the world is a reflection of the state of our collective consciousness and, in particular, what we value (e.g. competition, consumerism, economic growth or peace, love and co-operation) - The world will only be restored to its former glory when we return to our original state of pure, positive consciousness, free from greed, lust, ego, anger and attachment.